How to Prepare Data for SuperCellCyto

 Preparing FCS files

 FCS files, commonly used in cytometry, require specific handling.
-The
+You

 object.